 Commercial formulas may be worth an experiment if the moss in your lawn (or your golf course) is intolerable.
 The best advice is to start small and observe the effects.

 Practical Approaches to Moss Reduction

-Many books and articles point out that moss goes away when we change the characteristics of the location.
+Many books and articles point out that moss goes away when you change the characteristics of the location.
 But even here, myths are present.

 - "Many people think that moss removal is a simple question of adjusting pH," according to C.L.
 Fornari, horticulturist, and author of the popular myth-busting garden book "Coffee for Roses" (St. Lynn's Press, 2014).
 The pervasive belief is that lime applications will reduce moss.

 - "The truth is that moss is happy to grow on alkaline, acidic, or neutral soil," she says.
 "Changing the pH alone isn't enough to kill moss."

 - Moss thrives on a compact ground, in the shade, and the presence of steady moisture.
 "Any one of these conditions is enough for moss to flourish," says Fornari.
 "So if the soil is compact and hasn't enough organic matter or the lawn hasn't been aerated in two or more years, moss will love it there.
 Moss loves to spread in perennial gardens that haven't been mulched because soil without mulch is usually compact."

 - Fornari points out that watering regimens―in addition to local rainfall―may be a key factor.
 "Watering deeply but less often is the best way to irrigate all plants except moss," she says.
 "If you're watering for 15 to 20 minutes every day or every other day, moss will be your new best friend.
 Other plants, however, will develop shallow roots, leaf spot or crown rot."
 Professional moss growers prescribe short, frequent watering when you want to encourage moss.